-Truths and Myths regarding TSA Accepted Locks
+Truths and Myths Regarding TSA-Accepted Locks

-When Traveling with our Locked cases, instead of dropping these off at the Check in counter, take these to the TSA Security desk and have them hand checked.
+When Traveling with our locked cases, instead of dropping these off at the Check-in counter, take these to the TSA Security desk and have them hand-checked.
 Once a TSA official has hand checked your bag and asked you to secure the locks, they will run it through their Xray machine and give you a thumbs up, allowing you to proceed on your journey with the satisfaction of knowing that no one else will have access to your equipment until you get to your destination.

-Checked Baggage through the TSA
+Checked Firearm Luggage through the TSA

 You may leave your checked baggage unlocked or choose to lock it.
 If you lock your bag and it alarms, TSA Officers may have to forcibly open it to complete the screening process.
 TSA is not liable for missing locks or any damage to locked bags that must be opened for security purposes.

 Ways to protect your case from lock damage is to supply all contact information to reach you while traveling.
-We recommend one of our fitted travel covers.
-The canvas covers feature storage pockets for luggage tag information or business card slots for your contact info.
+We recommend one of our heavy-duty fitted travel covers.
+Our canvas covers feature storage pockets for luggage tag information or business card slots for your contact info.
 Best yet the cover adds exterior protection from scuffs and scratches, carry handles, and a detachable shoulder strap for hands-free use while traveling.

 You may also consider using a TSA-recognized lock.
 While we do not endorse any specific brand, using a TSA-recognized lock (e.g. Travel Sentry® and Safe Skies®) allows the TSA to unlock and screen your baggage, reducing the likelihood of damaging your lock and your luggage if a physical inspection is required.
 We cannot guarantee that TSA-recognized locks will not be damaged or lost.